 Anti-lock braking system [2] The car's anti-lock braking system prevents the brakes from locking up during hard braking.
-This improves manoeuvrability and helps with stabilising the car.
+This improves manoeuvrability and helps with

 This is part of the ESC and can intervene if snaking is detected when you are towing a trailer.
-Trailer stability assist control
+Trailer stability assist

-Spin control and active yaw
+Spin control and active yaw control